dgmouris/zero_to_api/README.md

 ```

+- What are models you ask?
+    Models do a few things in Django:
+        - First generally maps to a single database table, the fields provide the "schema" (essentially structure) of that table.
+        - It also gives you a pythonic interface to add remove update and delete data in your database.

 Note: if you want to learn more about django models you can take a look here [Model docs](https://docs.djangoproject.com/en/3.1/topics/db/models/)

 ## Let's talk about migrations